Quick Comparison of Programming Languages

 Static vs Dynamic Type System

-A very important distinction amongst popular programming languages is in type systems.
+A very important distinction among popular programming languages is in type systems.

 The languages C, C++, Java and C# use a static type system.